10-step Format Instructions

 - 8. "Periods and commas go inside quotation marks," she said.
 "Quoted material counts"; still,

-word within a quotation in order to make it fit your sentence
+word within a quotation in order to make it grammatically fit a sentence, use [square brackets], not parentheses, around the

 changed word.

-- 9. When quoting several lines (but no more than about seven), "block"
+- 9. When quoting several lines (but no more than about seven), block

-the quotation by indenting ten spaces from the left and ten from the right.
+(that's the technical term) the quotation by indenting ten spaces from the left and ten from the right.

-This indentation replaces quotation marks; do not use quotation marks with
+This indentation replaces quotation marks: do not use quotation marks with

 in quotation marks in the text).